 - Educational Sanctions: Mandatory work hours, reading/writing assignment, drug or alcohol assessment/treatment, seminar attendance, or other discretionary sanctions as deemed appropriate.

-- Dismissal from University Housing: Loss of privilege to live in University housing.
+- Dismissal from University Housing and Residence Life: Loss of privilege to live in University housing.
 In accordance with University housing policy, students required to live on campus who are dismissed from University housing may be dismissed from Pepperdine University.
 Any student dismissed from the residential community prior to the end of the contractual period may be responsible for any remaining monetary charges, as well as ineligible for reimbursement for any charges already paid.

 - Suspension: Temporary separation of the student from Pepperdine University for a definite period of time, after which the student is eligible to return without re-applying through the Office of Admission, unless the student is absent for two or more academic years, which does require re-application and readmission by the Office of Admission, as is the case for all students.
 Conditions for readmission may be specified.